gbmhunter/AltiumScriptCentral/README.rst

 The following component validators are run as part of the pre-release checks.

-The component validator checks makes sure that all the schematic components have recognised designators and are showing the correct parameters (which is dependant on the component type, as given by the designator).
+The component validator checks makes sure that all the schematic components have recognised designators and are showing the correct parameters (which is dependent on the component type, as given by the designator).
 All component validator scripts are located in :code:`src/Checks/ComponentValidators`.

 ======================================== ==================================================================
 Filename                                 Description